ScottHuangZL/Minesweeper/README.md

 * `code ..` to open visual code editor in parent folder
 * `dotnet fable yarn-start` or `dotnet fable npm-start` to start the app with HMR.
 * Then you can go to http://localhost:8080 to view the app result.

+or else, if you want to direct leverage this project:
+* Just clone the project or download this project from github as first step, and then use below commands.
+* `yarn install` or `npm install` to add node related packages
+* `cd src`
+* `dotnet restore` to restore related .net packages
+* `code ..` to open visual code editor in parent folder
+* `dotnet fable yarn-start` or `dotnet fable npm-start`

 > In some shells you many need quotations: `dotnet new -i "Fable.Template.Elmish.React::*"`.
 If you use dotnet SDK 2, you should only need to type `dotnet new -i Fable.Template.Elmish.React`.